JoyOfCodingPDX/GettingStarted/README.md

   </parent>
 ```

-To remove this warning, you'll want to change it to _your_ top-level POM (whose parent is my top-level POM), something like:
+To remove this warning, you'll want to change the parent of the assignment's POM to _your_ top-level POM (whose *parent*
+is my top-level POM) to something like:

 ```xml
   <parent>